kateyharris/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview
-In preperation for what is being coined the "silve tsuname" at Pewlett-Hackard, the analysis below looks to the number of<br />
+In preperation for what is being coined the "silver tsuname" at Pewlett-Hackard, the analysis below looks to the number of<br />
 retiring employees, as well as employees that qualify for the mentorship program.

 ## Results